scamp925/Plated-Front-End-Capstone/README.md

 ``` bash
 npm run dev
 ```
-9. Open http://localhost:3000 with your browser.
+9. Open http://localhost:3000 with your browser and enjoy Plated!
 ## Planning for Plated

 #### ERD for Plated's MVP